google-deepmind/dm-haiku/README.md

 - By design, transitioning from TensorFlow and Sonnet to JAX and Haiku is easy.
 - Outside of new features (e.g. `hk.transform`), Haiku aims to match the API of Sonnet 2.
-Modules, methods, argument names, and defaults, and initialization schemes should match.
+Modules, methods, argument names, defaults, and initialization schemes should match.

 ### Haiku makes other aspects of JAX simpler.